Questetra/qbpms-client-swagger/docs/ProcessInstanceApi.md

 # **listCsv**
 > String listCsv(criteria, limit, start)

-Querying for all Process Instances records
+Querying for Process Instance records operated by the User

-Querying for all Process Instances records
+Querying for Process Instance records operated by the User

 ### Example
 ```java